 Farms are assessed twice a year, and abattoirs are assessed annually.

 Marine sites are assessed every two years, freshwater sites are assessed annually, and all animal handling procedures, including slaughter, are individually assessed annually.

-When the RSPCA Certification Body receives a report from an RSPCA Assessor, a Certification Coordinator will evaluate.
-If any issues have been raised, they will consult with the Assessor and work with the producer to make sure the issue is resolved.
+For each assessment, the Certification Body receives an assessment report from the Assessor.
+A Certification Coordinator will then evaluate this report and if any issues have been raised, they will consult with the Assessor and work with the Producer to resolve them.

-After the report evaluation phase, the assessment is reviewed by another Certification Coordinator who makes sure all policies and procedures were followed before making a certification decision.
+Once the evaluation has been completed, another Certification Coordinator will review the assessment to make sure that all policies and procedures were followed before making a certification decision.
 This multi-layered approach is a feature of world’s-best practice in audit and certification.

 Adhering to the RSPCA Standards

 In farming sometimes things go wrong or aren’t quite right.
 If an Assessor finds something during an assessment that doesn’t comply with our standards, then this is raised as a nonconformance in their report.
 Most nonconformances are easily rectified through corrective action by the producer, but if there’s something that needs further investigation this will be escalated to the Manager – Certification Body or the Certification Committee for a decision.